What is Annual Accounting VAT?

 If it is your first year under the annual accounting scheme, payment instalments for the first 12 months will be based on an estimate of your VAT liability, as advised by the HMRC.

 Your first annual accounting period will be at the start of the quarter you made your application to join the scheme.
-If you submitted the application late in the quarter, your annual accounting period would start at the beginning of the next quarter.
+If you applied late in the quarter, your annual accounting period would start at the beginning of the next quarter.

 Another payment option available is quarterly VAT payments.
 Each instalment is 25% of the previous tax year's actual bill and is due to be settled at the end of months 4, 7, and 10 of the current tax year.